 WRITE RHODE ISLAND

-Eligible entries should be a short work of fiction incorporating Rhode Island as a theme, and must be received by midnight on December 11, 2022.
+The Rules: Compose a short story.
+Eligible entries should be a short work of fiction incorporating Rhode Island as a theme.
+Your entry must be under 2500 words.

 - Each entry must be an original and unpublished work.

 - Please limit entries to 2500 words or less.

 - Entries must be submitted electronically.
 All entries must be submitted through Submittable.

 - The link for Submittable is active November 20 - December 10, 2023.

 - All entrants will be emailed a list of the winners and an invitation to the awards ceremony.

 - Copyright of entries is retained by the writer, but the submitted copies of the entries shall become the property of Write Rhode Island.
 Write Rhode Island shall be granted rights, free of charge, to display, publish and otherwise use (in print and on the Internet) the submitted work as well as the first and last name and age/grade of each winner.